ryuuart/long-nguyen-portfolio-2024/web/site/src/content/portfolio/manawave.md

 For MANAWAVE's latest iteration, I exploited a series of performance optimizations.

-First, the architecture of the library would use a game development principle: separate render and system logic.
-Render logic refers to the code that animates and paints the marquee elements on the screen.
-System logic refers to any calculations required for the state of each marquee.
-For example, calculating the position of each marquee item is under system logic.
+The architecture of the library would use a game development principle: separate render and system logic.
 I treat system logic calculations similar to a physics simulation update in game development.
 This would create a hard separation of concerns prevent system logic from unnecessarily triggering DOM updates.
 It simplified and isolated performance pain points when it came to optimizing them.

-Second, I applied the following after a lot of experimentation and back-and-forth debugging:
+Then, I applied the following after a lot of experimentation and back-and-forth debugging:

 - `absolute` positioning to reduce the cost of a reflow
 - CSS transforms to use GPU compute off the main thread to "create" and "delete" elements